VladCondu/CS-1/README.md

 Also I have created a file system similar to the one in Linux that allows the user to create folders, files, inspect the files using 'cat' and all the other basic commands for a file system such as: ls, cd, pwd etc.

+All of the sources are written in C